We may earn money when you click our links. Learn more

 Channel guide

-fuboTV’s channel guide looks like what you’d expect to see from any cable package, giving you an hour-by-hour rundown of live shows by channel.
+Fubo’s channel guide looks like what you’d expect to see from any cable package, giving you an hour-by-hour rundown of live shows by channel.
 But its other screens offer some visual challenges.

 fuboTV’s main navigation gives you quick access, but its intro screen could use some reorganization.

 The home screen organizes your content based on category, and it’s not a very intuitive experience.
 The titles are quite small, for one.
-And since fuboTV is a sports-first livestreaming service, it’s confusing that the sports channels aren’t featured at the top of the screen.
+And since Fubo is a sports-first livestreaming service, it’s confusing that the sports channels aren’t featured at the top of the screen.
 Top leagues and tournaments are located all the way at the very bottom.

 That said, the main menu in the top navigation bar gives you quick access to the most relevant content for you and has a search box to save you from scrolling for days.
 You can also access your recordings directly from here, too.